Luz Station: Services

-Tourist Express
+Touristic Express

-Since 2009, Luz has been the terminus of the Tourist Express line, a tourist line that makes trips from Luz to Paranapiacaba and Jundiai.
+Since 2009, Luz has been the terminus of the Touristic Express line, a touristic line that makes trips from Luz to Paranapiacaba and Jundiai.
 It uses diesel locomotives which carry a maximum of 170 people and travel at maximum speeds of 40 kph.

 The Express connects tourists to São Paulo's "Fruit Circuit", which is a region known for its rural tourism and fruit production.
 Stations are located in the region's largest cities, namely Atibaia, Indaiatuba, Itatiba, Jarinu, Jundiaí, Louveira, Morungaba, Valinhos, Vinhedo, and the district of Paranapiacaba.